Covid Christmas: Managing kids’ expectations without turning into the Grinch

 “Kids come up with things.
 We just often don’t ask them, or we don’t give them the opportunity,” Joseph says.
 “The greatest need for kids is to feel like they belong, are connected and are part of something, so I think this gives us an opportunity to get kids involved in coming up with creative solutions.”

 If they’re missing their grandparents, let them suggest ways to connect virtually.
-If they’ve adapted well to video chat, cooking, baking, caroling and reading bedtime stories are all activities that can transition well to being done virtually.
+Cooking, baking, caroling and reading bedtime stories are all activities that can transition well to being done virtually, provided they’ve adapted well to video chat.

-If they are sad to miss your community’s annual holiday 5K, figure out a way to do your own family 5K.
+If they are sad to miss your community’s annual holiday 5K, plan your own family 5K.
 Missing out on the church Christmas pageant?
 How about sending scripts to a few families, assigning roles and doing an impromptu one over Zoom?
 Sad they can’t decorate gingerbread houses or do holiday crafts with friends and family?
 Consider having two families buy the same supplies, and make crafts together over video chat — or set up separate tables outside and do it in a socially distant way while wearing masks.

 When you can’t creatively re-create something — such as sitting on Santa’s lap — talk about what it was like and what you loved about it.
 “It’s a good opportunity to just talk about how that would have felt or how much they’re going to love doing that the next time they get to,” Joseph says.
 “Don’t be afraid of the hard emotions.”